fallen-icarus/cardano-loans/README.md

 2. One and only one token with the token name 'Ask' is minted by the minting policy in the transaction.
 3. The `Ask` token must be minted to an address using the dApp's validator script as the payment credential.
 4. The `Ask` token must be minted to an address using the staking pubkey that was supplied with the `MintAskToken` redeemer as the staking credential.
-5. The `Ask` token must be stored with a valid `Ask` datum:
+5. The `Ask` token must be stored with a valid inline `AskDatum`:
-    - `askBeacon` == (beaconPolicyId, TokenName "Ask")
+    - `loanBeaconSym` == beaconPolicyId
-    - `borrowerId` == (beaconPolicyId, borrower's staking pubkey hash as a token name)
+    - `borrowerId` == borrower's staking pubkey hash as a token name
     - `loanPrinciple` > 0
     - `loanTerm` > 0
-    - collateral list must not be empty
+    - `collateral` list must not be empty
 6. The receiving staking pubkey must sign the transaction.

+The beacon policy forces the receiving address to use a pubkey for the staking credential.

+The borrower is able to use multiple assets as collateral for a given loan.
+Whatever assets can be used (but doesn't have to be) must appear in the `collateral` list.

+The signature requirement means that no one can open a loan under the borrower's ID except the borrower.
+In other words, unless the borrower's staking key is stolen, identity theft is cryptographically prevented.

 ##### Closing an Ask
 If the borrower changes their mind about the loan they are asking for, they may close their Ask accordingly:

 1. The `CloseAsk` redeemer must be used for the loan validator and the `BurnBeaconToken` redeemer must be used for the minting policy.
 2. The datum attached to the UTxO must be an `AskDatum`.
-If it isn't, then this UTxO cannot possibly be an Ask.
+If it isn't, then this UTxO cannot possibly be an Ask since real Asks have both an `AskDatum` and an Ask token.
 3. The staking credential must signal approval.
     - pubkey must sign
     - staking script must be executed (this is in case the wrong address is accidentally configured)
 4. All Ask Tokens among the transaction inputs must be burned.

+The presence of the Ask token is not checked here.
+The reason for this is because the address owner gets custody of both valid Ask UTxOs and misconfigured Ask UTxOs.
+If a UTxO has an `AskDatum` but is missing an Ask token, then the address owner can spend the UTxO by signalling approval with the staking credential.
+If a UTxO has an `AskDatum` and an Ask token, the address owner still has custody and can spend the UTxO by signing with the staking pubkey (the Ask token can only be minted to an address using a staking pubkey).
+Therefore, in either case, the staking credential must approve; there is no need to check for the Ask token.

+This redeemer can be used to prevent accidental locking of any misconfigured UTxOs that have an `AskDatum`.
+It is for this reason that this redeemer checks for both a staking pubkey and a staking script (the latter case is if the address is configured without a staking pubkey).

 #### Offer Phase
-Prospective lenders initiate the Offer Phase by minting an `Offer` token.
+Prospective lenders initiate the Offer Phase by minting an `Offer` token and storing it in the target borrower's address with the desired offer terms.

 ##### Offer Initiation
 Minting a valid `Offer` token requires all of the following to be true: